Shippable/docs/sources/ci/slack-notifications.md

 ```
 Use the descriptions of each field below to modify the `yml` and tailor it to your requirements.

-- <i class="ion-ios-minus-empty"></i>`integrationName` value is the name of the Slack integration you added to your settings.
+- `integrationName` value is the name of the Slack integration you added to your settings.
 It is important the name matches exactly.
 If not, the build will fail with error as [described here](/ci/troubleshoot/#integration-name-specified-in-yml-does-not-match).
-- <i class="ion-ios-minus-empty"></i>`type` is `slack`.
+- `type` is `slack`.
-- <i class="ion-ios-minus-empty"></i>`recipients` is an array that specifies the channels you want to send the notification to.
+- `recipients` is an array that specifies the channels you want to send the notification to.
 If there is just a single recipient, use the format `recipients: "#channelOne"`

 And you're done.
 You will receive Slack notifications for all branches when builds fail, or change from failed to passed, or pull requests are built.
 To change some of these default configs, please see the Advanced config section below.